lazaruscreate/python_miniproject/README.md

 Data Project for the Python Course
 This is a simple program that will ask for a date that you're looking for and return back the caption and photo url from the NASA API.

+Flask API Project for the Python Course
+The flask script saves cookies for someone who is interested in basketball, and the request script provides them with a quick sentence about LeBron James with information taken from a larger JSON object.